rachh8283/postgresql-database/README.md

 •	Each movie should be able to have unlimited performers, directors, and Academy Awards.

 Metadata was created and stored in an excel file.
-Database tables outlined in the metadata document were created using PostgreSQL to develop and execute a SQL script file.
-Data definition language (DDL) and data manipulation language (DML) include specific commands to create, modify, and update database object structures, including views, tables, indexes, and schemas.
-DDL scripts include statements such as CREATE TABLE and CREATE VIEW, while DML scripts include INSERT, DELETE, and UPDATE.